Lifespan: Genroku 1 (1558) to 10/1 of Keichō 5 (1600)

 For the Bunroku-Keichō Campaign that commenced in 1592, Yukinaga and Katō Kiyomasa desired for some years to serve in the vanguard.
 Hideyoshi appointed Yukinaga to serve in the vanguard while Kiyomasa was in the second position.
 During the deployment, he received a splendid black horse from Hideyoshi.
 Hostilities began with an attack on Busan.
 This was followed by string of victories against the Korean army (the Siege of Busan, the Siege of Dongnae, the Battle of Sangju, and the Battle of Chungju) whereupon Yukinaga occupied Hansung (Seoul) prior to Kiyomasa.
 He then continued to march north to attack Pyongyang in the Battle of Taedong River.
 During these events, Yukinaga frequently sought negotiations with the Korean side to resolve the conflicts, but in each case the Korean side refused or was silent.
 Thereafter, his forces repelled an attack by the Ming army led by Zhu Chengxun, a Chinese general, who aimed to retake Pyongyang.
 In the battles in Pyongyang, among others, his younger brother (Konishi Yoshichirō), his cousin (Konishi Antonio), and a family member named Hibiya Augusto were killed in action but no renowned individuals died.
 Yukinaga called upon the Ming army for peace, and, after a fifty-day armistice and peace negotiations, the two sides finally agreed to a settlement.
 The Korean army then attacked Pyongyang, but this was also repelled.

 Even after the end of the armistice period, Yukinaga continued to wait for a response from the Ming representatives in regard to the peace negotiations.
 Meanwhile, during this time, in China, the commander-in-chief of the Ming army named Li Rusong (from Tieling, Liaodong) assembled an army of over 40,000 troops to march toward Pyongyang.
 In the first month of 1593, after an attack by the Ming army on Pyongyang, Yukinaga’s forces could hold-out and retreated to Hansung.
-In the fifth month of the same year, after Shimazu Tadatoki feigned illness, refused deployment, and was removed from his position, Yukinaga took him into custody and was active domestically.
+In the fifth month of the same year, after Shimazu Tadatoki (the seventh and last head of the Shimazu-Sasshū family) feigned illness, refused deployment, and was removed from his position, Yukinaga took him into custody and incarcerated him.

 With momentum gained by recapturing Pyongyang, Li Rusong led a Ming army of approximately 20,000 troops on a southward advance with the aim of capturing Hansung, but were intercepted by 20,000 Japanese forces under the command of Kobayakawa Takakage.
 In the environs of Hansung, the Japanese forces defeated the Ming army at the Battle of Byeokjegwan.
 During this event, Yukinaga’s forces were stationed in Hansung.
 Having lost their zeal to fight and running short on provisions, the Ming army entered into peace negotiations with the Japanese army.
 Yukinaga, along with Ishida Mitsunari, engaged in the negotiations with the Ming, colluding with the lead negotiator for the Ming, Shen Wei Jing, with the intention of misrepresenting to Hideyoshi that the Ming surrendered while the Ming army would misrepresent to their leaders that Hideyoshi surrendered, and, on that basis, reached a settlement.
 At this time, a retainer of Yukinaga named Naitō Joan traveled as a emissary of the Japanese to the capital of the Ming dynasty in Peking.